In this article

-In fact, there is no scientific proof that night aligners are safe.
+There is no scientific proof that night aligners are safe.
 They may actually do more harm to your teeth than good.9 From a clinical perspective, there are also concerns about what could go wrong if aligners are only worn for a few hours each day (less than 20 to 22 hours).9, 10

 In addition, without a longer and more consistent wear schedule, your teeth can be left in a limbo state of inflammation.
 This means it would take your teeth and gums much longer to heal, if at all.9

 NewMouth recommends SmileDirect's original aligners over the night aligners.
+Learn why.

 Yes, but only if your dental plan provides orthodontic benefits.
 The aligners will not be covered in full.

 In most cases, SmileDirect coordinates payments directly with insurance companies.
 This means patients will pay the balance of what they owe after the insurance coverage and discounts are applied.